What are therapy pets?

 Successful pet therapy is based on the human-animal bond and involves three parts: pet, owner, and patient.
 The purpose of pet therapy is to help people cope with health or emotional problems and make them feel good.

-Residents of care facilities are often stressed or depressed.
+Residents of care facilities may be stressed or depressed.
 Pet therapy decreases depression and increases self-esteem, while encouraging three-way interaction between patient, pet, and pet owner.
 This interaction is calming, reduces anxiety, and improves a patient’s overall psychological state.
+Specific benefits of pet therapy include:

 There are three basic types of pet therapy: